kirstin/kirstinheidler.co.uk/pages/privacy-policy.md

 You can see more about these rights at ICO

-If you wish to exercise any of the rights set out above, please email us at hello@kirstinheidler.co.uk
+If you wish to exercise any of the rights set out above, please email us at <a id="mailLink">hello[ät]kirstinheidler.co.uk</a>

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive or refuse to comply with your request in these circumstances.